jontek2/A-better-print_start-macro/README.md

   #STATUS_MESHING                     # Set SB-leds to bed mesh-mode
   #bed_mesh_calibrate                 # Start bed mesh

-  # Heat the nozzle up to target via data from slicer
+  # Heats up the nozzle up to target via data from slicer
   SET_DISPLAY_TEXT MSG="Heating hotend: {target_extruder}c"     # Display info on the display
   STATUS_HEATING                                                # Set SB-leds to heating-mode
   G1 X{x_wait} Y{y_wait} Z15 F9000                              # Go to the center of the bed
   M107                                                          # Turn off partcooling fan
   M109 S{target_extruder}                                       # Heat the nozzle to your print temp

-  # Get ready to print by going to the front of the printer and updating Stealthburner LEDs.
+  # Gets ready to print by going to the front of the printer and updating Stealthburner LEDs
   SET_DISPLAY_TEXT MSG="Printer goes brr"          # Display info on the display STATUS_READY                                     # Set SB-leds to ready-mode
   G1 X25 Y5 Z10 F15000                             # Go to X25 and Y5